 Accessible metallic apparatus is traced by RFL, drainage routes are determined for all pipes, some fibre optic ducts can also be traced.
 The contents of all chambers are recorded and the site is scanned in passive modes with the RFL.

 The GPR survey is carried out on a series of recorded grids with data collected in two directions on profiles spaced a set distance apart (usually between 0.5 m and 2.0 m).
 The data is processed and interpreted off site.

 CAD plans are produced showing the traced apparatus with annotated depths, any relevant topographic features and anomalies identified by the GPR survey.
-Data can be presented in 3D if required.

 A Level 6 survey but with limited recorded GPR.
 The RFL survey covers the entire site but the recorded GPR survey may only cover specific areas.

 This type of survey allows for locating metallic and drainage features over an entire site but then provides more detailed information in areas where excavation work may take place.

 A combined Level 4 / Level 5 survey can often be a good survey strategy on some sites as the less congested or less critical areas can be targeted by GPR scanning with a recorded GPR survey being carried out over key areas.